Is It Safe To Eat Goji Berries During Pregnancy?

 Goji berries do not naturally contain caffeine.
 However, Goji berry tea, made with a mix of Goji berries and tea leaves, contains caffeine.

 Goji berries are nutritious fruits that are abundant in antioxidants and thus a helpful fruit for the immune system.
 Their dynamic nutritional profile makes them a superfood that can impart several health benefits with regular consumption.
 Most healthy expecting mothers can safely consume goji berries during pregnancy.
 Eating goji berries during pregnancy in moderation may help relieve morning sickness and support fetal development.
 However, excessive consumption may have adverse effects, especially when a mother has high blood pressure or takes anticoagulants.
-You should eat healthy snacks and make safe food choices in pregnancy.
-Hence, goji berries should be consumed in moderate amounts as a part of a well-balanced diet to support your prenatal nutrition.
+Consult a doctor before incorporating them into your diet, especially if you have known health conditions.

 Infographic: Benefits Of Goji Berry During Pregnancy